open-component-model/ocm/examples/lib/tour/05-transporting-component-versions/README.md

 ## Walkthrough

-As usual, we start gwith getting access to an OCM context
+As usual, we start with getting access to an OCM context

 ```go
 	ctx := ocm.DefaultContext()